StephanieAShulman/PyBer_Analysis/README.md

 - Libraries: Pandas, Matplotlib

 ## Project Overview
-PyBer - a Python-based ride-share app company - is looking to better understand rider access based on location.
+PyBer - a Python-based ride-share app company - is looking to better understand rider access based on location in order to address disparities among city types.
 Of key interest to the CEO, V. Isualize, is the relationship among:
 * Type of city (urban, suburban, rural).
 * Numbers of riders and drivers.
 * Percentages of total fares, riders and drivers by city type.

-Summary statistics are highlighted by the use of visual aids that include bubble charts, bar charts, box-n-whisker plots and pie charts.
+Using furnished code, summary statistics were highlighted with the use of visual aids that include bubble charts, bar charts, box-n-whisker plots and pie charts.
-With furnished code and assistance from manager Omar and co-worker Sasha, providing V. Isualize with the necessary information was a piece of cake (and a possible alternative to pie).

 Initial work included importing two separate csv files of rider and driver data, which were then converted to data frames, inspected and merged.
 From the data present, the calculated number of rides per city and average fares per city were converted into a bubble chart that better demonstrated the larger number of rides and fares occurring in urban areas.